 The Boston Region MPO area previously had been classified as a nonattainment area for ozone, but it was reclassified as an attainment area under the new 2008 ozone standard.
 Because the reclassification resulted from a new standard, a maintenance plan was not required, and the area was not classified as a maintenance area.
 A maintenance area is an area that had been reclassified from nonattainment to attainment; it is an area for which a maintenance plan has been approved as part of the Massachusetts SIP.
 As an attainment area, the MPO is not required to demonstrate that the LRTP and TIP conform to national standards for the two pollutants that form ozone: volatile organic compounds (VOCs) and nitrogen oxides (NOx).
-A new ozone standard was recently proposed and released for public comment by the United States Environmental Protection Agency (EPA), and the Boston Region MPO area might again be classified as a nonattainment area, conformity determinations for ozone will be required.
+A new ozone standard was recently proposed and released for public comment by the United States Environmental Protection Agency (EPA), and the Boston Region MPO area might again be classified as a nonattainment area if this standard is approved.
+If the MPO area is reclassified as a nonattainment area, conformity determinations for ozone will be required.

 The City of Boston and surrounding cities and towns were classified as a maintenance area for carbon monoxide (CO).
 However, as of April 1, 2016, the 20-year maintenance period expired and conformity is not required for this area.
 The city of Waltham, however, is classified as attainment with a limited maintenance plan in place and projects in this city still must comply with certain requirements.
-The MPO must still show that, it is complying with transportation control measure requirements outlined in the Massachusetts SIP.
+The MPO must still show that it is complying with transportation control measure requirements outlined in the Massachusetts SIP.